Hiram Cassedy

 Hiram Cassedy Sr. (September 7, 1820 - March 26, 1881) was a judge and state legislator in Mississippi.
 He served as Speaker of the Mississippi House of Representatives from 1854 to 1856.
+He served several terms in the Mississippi House.
 He represented Franklin County, Mississippi.
-He served several terms in the Mississippi House.

 He was born in Chambersburg, Pennsylvania.

 Hiram Cassedy Jr. (July 4, 1846 - ?) served as a state senator from Pike County, Mississippi in 1872 and 1873 and served as a circuit judge.